 Well, some early American reviews of jazz sound very much like Soviet reviews.
 The difference is that a reviewer in America has no political power; it’s simply an opinion.
 In Czechoslovakia, on the other hand, a reviewer does have political power, and that’s the basic difference between totalitarianism and democracy.
 So though jazz in America may have aroused a lot of opposition initially, in a totalitarian state, such bias becomes law.

-After the Nazis, the censors held sway in the Jazz Section of the Czech Musicians’ Union:
+After the Nazis, it was the turn of the Jazz Section of the Czech Musicians’ Union:

 My father was a committed Democrat who mistrusted both the Nazis and the Communists, and was arrested by both.
 I grew up believing that the Communists were not much better than the Nazis.
 I had an aunt who was Jewish, and also a Communist.
 “You know,” my father used to say, “she’s really very nice, but she’s a Bolshevik.”
 She was very pretty, had red nails, smoked cigarettes from a long holder, and wore pants, which in those days was considered very radical.
 She disappeared in a Soviet labor camp, so when the war was over, I felt that the Soviet occupation of Czechoslovakia was not much better—and possibly just as bad—as Nazi rule.